quisquous/cactbot/docs/LogGuide.md

 [21:16:44.288] 15:10532971:Potato Chippy:9C:Scathe:40001299:Striking Dummy:750003:90D0000:1C:9C8000:0:0:0:0:0:0:0:0:0:0:0:0:2778:2778:0:0:1000:1000:-653.9767:-807.7275:31.99997:26945:28784:6720:15480:1000:1000:-631.5208:-818.5244:31.95173:
 ```

+Parsed log lines lines always start with the time in square brackets.
+This time is formatted to be in your local time zone.
+The time is followed with a hex value (in this case 0x15) that indicates the type of the line it is.

+The rest of the data in the line needs to be interpreted based on what type it is.
+See the following sections that describe each line.

 ### Game Log Lines

-A game log line is a specific type of ACT log line with type `00`.
+A game log line is a specific type of log line with type `00`.
 These log lines also appear directly in your chat windows in game,
 possibly in the Battle Log tab.
 Try to [avoid writing triggers](#dont-write-triggers-against-game-log-lines) using these lines.